 - Chronic fatigue syndrome

-It can take some time when an individual first notices symptoms and actually being diagnosed with fibromyalgia, which can be frustrating.
-Doctors have to become detectives, working hard to find the right cause of pain and other symptoms.
+It can take some time when an individual notices symptoms and is diagnosed with fibromyalgia, which can be frustrating.
+Doctors must become detectives, working hard to find the right cause of pain and other symptoms.
 Developing the right diagnosis is necessary to create an optimal treatment plan.

 Fibromyalgia Diagnosis Criteria